pavanbellamkonda/elasticsearch-migrate/README.md

 MigrationFileMissingError | If a record with migration file name exists in migrations index, but not in the given migrations directory.
 Check if you have accidentally deleted a file in the directory |
 MigrationRunFailedError | If an error is thrown by a migrate function while running it.
 Use try/catch blocks to narrow down the issue.

+## Coming Soon!
+- migrateNext() and migration.latest()
+- Save checkpoints in your migrations
+- and any new ideas/suggestions!

 Inspired by knex-migrations (https://knexjs.org/#Migrations).